AlloyceOloo/moviereview/README.md

-nsure you have Java and Maven installed on your system.
+Ensure you have Java and Maven installed on your system.

 Clone the repository: